-In this set of experiments, we compared a variety of methods which do not have dataset-dependent tuning parameters (with the exception of the AFG method): \begin{list}{\labelitemi}{\leftmargin=1.7em} \item[--]\textbf{Steepest}: The full gradient method described by iteration~\eqref{eq:FG}, with a line-search that uses cubic Hermite polynomial interpolation to find a step size satisfying the strong Wolfe conditions, and where the parameters of the line-search were tuned for the problems at hand. \item [--]\textbf{AFG}: Nesterov's accelerated full gradient method~\citep{nesterov1983method}, where iterations of~\eqref{eq:FG} with a fixed step size are interleaved with an extrapolation step.
-We report the performance of the method using the best step-size among all powers of $2$. \item[--] \textbf{L-BFGS}: A publicly-available limited-memory quasi-Newton method that has been tuned for log-linear models.\footnote{ \url{http://www.di.ens.fr/~mschmidt/Software/minFunc.html}} This method is by far the most complicated method we considered. \item[--] \textbf{Pegasos}: The state-of-the-art SG method described by iteration~\eqref{eq:SG} with step size of $\alpha_k = 1/\mu k$ and a projection step onto a norm-ball known to contain the optimal solution~\citep{shalev2007pegasos}. \item [--]\textbf{RDA}: The regularized dual averaging method of~\citet{xiao2010dual}, another recent state-of-the-art SG method. \item[--] \textbf{SAG}: The proposed stochastic average gradient method described by iteration~\eqref{eq:SAG} using the modifications discussed in the previous section.
-We tested a constant step-size of $\alpha_k = 2/(L + n\mu)$, and with a step-size of $\alpha_k = 1/L_k$ using the line-search described in the previous section to estimate $L$ (we set $L_0=1$). \end{list} The theoretical convergence rates suggest the following strategies for deciding on whether to use an FG or an SG method: \begin{enumerate} \item If we can only afford one pass through the data, then the SG method should be used. \item If we can afford to do many passes through the data (say, several hundred), then an FG method should be used. \end{enumerate} We expect that the SAG iterations will be most useful between these two extremes, where we can afford to do more than one pass through the data but cannot afford to do enough passes to warrant using FG algorithms like AFG or L-BFGS.
-To test whether this is indeed the case on real data sets, we performed experiments on the set of freely available benchmark binary classification data sets.
-The \emph{quantum} ($p=50 000$, $p=78$) and \emph{protein} ($n=145 751$, $p=74$) data set was obtained from the KDD Cup 2004 website,\footnote{ \url{http://osmot.cs.cornell.edu/kddcup}} the \emph{sido} data sets were obtained from the Causality Workbench website,\footnote{ \url{http://www.causality.inf.ethz.ch/home.php}} while the \emph{rcv1} ($n= 20 242$, $p=47 236$) and \emph{covertype} ($n=581 012 $, $p=54$) data sets were obtained from the LIBSVM Data website.\footnote{ \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets}} Although our method can be applied to all strongly-convex functions, on these data sets we focus on an $\ell_2$-regularized logistic regression problem, with $\lambda=1/n$.
+The theoretical convergence rates suggest the following strategies for deciding on whether to use an FG or an SG method: \begin{enumerate} \item If we can only afford one pass through the data, then an SG method should be used. \item If we can afford to do many passes through the data (say, several hundred), then an FG method should be used. \end{enumerate} We expect that the SAG iterations will be most useful between these two extremes, where we can afford to do more than one pass through the data but cannot afford to do enough passes to warrant using FG algorithms like L-BFGS.
+To test whether this is indeed the case on real data sets, we performed experiments on a set of freely available benchmark binary classification data sets.
+The \emph{quantum} ($p=50 000$, $p=78$) and \emph{protein} ($n=145 751$, $p=74$) data set was obtained from the KDD Cup 2004 website,\footnote{ \url{http://osmot.cs.cornell.edu/kddcup}} the \emph{sido} data set was obtained from the Causality Workbench website,\footnote{ \url{http://www.causality.inf.ethz.ch/home.php}} while the \emph{rcv1} ($n= 20 242$, $p=47 236$) and \emph{covertype} ($n=581 012 $, $p=54$) data sets were obtained from the LIBSVM data website.\footnote{ \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets}} Although our method can be applied to any differentiable function, on these data sets we focus on the $\ell_2$-regularized logistic regression problem, with $\lambda=1/n$.
 We split each dataset in two, training on one half and testing on the other half.
 We added a (regularized) bias term to all data sets, and for dense features we standardized so that they would have a mean of zero and a variance of one.
-In all the experiments, we measure the training and testing objectives as a function of the number of effective passes through the data.
+We measure the training and testing costs as a function of the number of effective passes through the data, measured as the number of $f_i'$ evaluations divided by $n$.
 These results are thus independent of the practical implementation of the algorithms.
-We plot the training and testing objectives of the different methods for 30 effective passes through the data in Figure~\ref{fig:logreg}.
+We plot the training and testing costs of the different methods for 30 effective passes through the data in Figure~\ref{fig:logreg}.